logo-to-lego/logomotion/documentation/logo.md

 ## Scopes

+To sum up the scopes:

-Variables defined on a global scale are not visible within procedures.
+Variables defined on a global scale are not visible within [Procedures](#procedures).
 Procedures' inner or own variables are not visible on a global scale.

-Variables defined within conditional statements and [Loops](#loops) are not visible outside of the condition statements.
+Variables defined within [Conditional statements](#conditional-statements) and [Loops](#loops) are not visible outside of them.
 However, they are still capable of using a variables of an upper scope.
 For example, a global variable.

 ## Case sensitivity